Saskatoon woman joins complaints against fees from collect call company

 She had expected the long-distance calls to cost a bit more than usual, but when she got her bill, "well I nearly fell over."

 Martin said as a senior living on a pension, she can't afford the price of those calls.
-Even though she contacted WiMacTel and had more than $50 knocked off the price, she said it is still a "total ripoff."
+Even after contacting WiMacTel and having more than $50 knocked off the price, she said it is still a "total ripoff."

-She said she fears her phone bill for next month because she had received further collect calls from her son after the last billing period.
+When Martin called the company for a second time, she finally got an answer she found satisfactory.
+Two of the calls, which had been billed as lasting five minutes, had amounted to less than a minute, which led WiMacTel to write them off completely, Martin said.
+The third call of four minutes received an extra 20 per cent off.

-"I'm just frustrated about the whole thing because I don't see how a person, or a company rather, is able to charge that kind of money for a phone call.
-I mean, it's ridiculous," Martin said.
+An upcoming charge, for a four-minute Alberta call, amounted to $22.49, which is less than half of what she was charged on the previous call of the same length.

 When contacted by email regarding Martin's bill, Roxanne Liang, a representative with WiMacTel, wrote "the costs you are quoting do sound out of the ordinary."